hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 2. Read the 19 instruction pages.

     ..
 Note::
-       The Unit 1 orientation reading markup is provided as an attachment under **References**.
+       The Unit 1 reading markup is provided as an attachment under **References**.

 3. Prepare the design documentation.